 HOW TO OBTAIN THE BEST BEFORE AND AFTER COOLSCULPTING RESULTS

-Two important factors play into the fat freezing treatment, are a candidate for the procedure and the expertise of the practitioner.
+Two important factors play into the fat freezing treatment, whether you are a good candidate for the procedure and the expertise of the practitioner.
 To ensure impressive CoolSculpting before and after results of your own, pay attention to these two factors:

-COOL SCULPTING IS A SKILL SENSTIVE TREATMENT
+COOL SCULPTING IS A SKILL SENSITIVE TREATMENT

-Like any cosmetic procedure, Cool Sculpting requires skilled technicians, and FDA-cleared equipment.
-Therefore, the person preforming the treatment affects the patient’s experience and results.
+Like many cosmetic procedures, Cool Sculpting requires skilled technicians, and FDA-cleared equipment.
+Therefore, the facility and the person performing the treatment affects the patient’s experience and results.

 When selecting a Cool Sculpting provider in Chatham, NJ, make sure the facility is reputable.
 Inquire about the expertise of the provider and the equipment.
-It’s essential that the med spamed spa or clinic put the comfort and safety of the patient first.
-Chose the provider that suits your needs best for a pleasant experience and visible results.
+It’s essential that the med spa or clinic put the comfort and safety of the patient first.
+Choose the provider that suits your needs best for a pleasant experience and visible results.

 ARE YOU THE RIGHT APPLICANT FOR THIS FAT FREEZING PROCEDURE?

 Cool Sculpting is not for everyone.
 It’s effective in reducing stubborn fat bulges that resist diet and exercise.
 It is intended for healthy adults.
 It is not a method for addressing obesity.
 Instead, it’s designed to contour isolated fat deposits such as belly bulge, love handles, thigh fat, double chins, upper arm fat, bra bulge, and more.

-The most efficient way to determine whether Cool Sculpting is right for you is to schedule a complementary consultation with a skilled provider
+The most efficient way to determine whether Cool Sculpting is right for you is to schedule a complimentary consultation with a skilled provider

 WHY CHOOSE LASER + SKIN INSTITUTE?